King Calls For Comprehensive Plan To Develop Tourism, Agriculture In Madaba

-At the meeting, attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, King Abdullah said Madaba has great potential in tourism and agriculture, calling for devising a plan, in partnership with the local community, to develop these sectors and alleviate poverty and unemployment.
+At the meeting, attended by HRH Crown Prince Hussein, King Abdullah said Madaba has great potential in tourism and agriculture, calling for devising a plan, in partnership with the local community, to develop these sectors and alleviate poverty and unemployment, according to a Royal Court statement.

 His Majesty urged more foon agriculture in Madaba and in Dhiban District, especially wheat and grain cultivation, to enhance Jordan's food security.